Statutory Interpretation and the Political Process: A Comment on Sinclair v. Atkinson, 72 Yale Law Journal 1547 (1963)

 Date of Authorship for this Version

 Albert, Lee A., "Statutory Interpretation and the Political Process: A Comment on Sinclair v.
 Atkinson" (1963).
 Faculty Scholarship Series.
-Paper 4006.
+4006.